God’s Affections

 Joy/Delight

 God rejoices when we rejoice.
 He is joyous when we please him.
 He delights in our success.
-Jesus rejoiced when his followers gleefully returned from a successful mission trip.
+Jesus rejoiced when his followers returned from a successful mission trip, their faces gleaming with joy.

 Grief

 God grieves when we grieve.
-Jesus wept alongside the family of a dead friend.
+Jesus wept alongside the family of a dead friend named Lazarus.
 God anguishes when we persistently live contrary to what he deems best for us.

 Pity/Compassion

-God pities the innocents battered by turmoil through no fault of their own.
-He is compassionate toward those who must endure the consequences of their misbehavior.
-His compassion motivates him to provide aid and comfort.
+God pities the innocents who are battered by turmoil through no fault of their own.
+He is also compassionate toward those who must endure the consequences of their own misbehavior.
+His pity and compassion motivate him to provide aid and comfort.

 Regret/Pain

-God never regrets anything he does because he does everything perfectly.
+God never regrets anything he does or does not do because he always acts perfectly.
 However, it hurts him to watch us miss out on his goodness.
 He shares our regret when we realize that we have made wrong choices.

 Anger

-God gets angry, in due time, at those who defy him and misrepresent him without repentance.
+God becomes angry, in due time, with those who defy Him and misrepresent Him without repentance.

 Jesus expressed anger at the merchants who turned the local worship center into a place of commerce, the religious leaders who espoused petty legalism, those who tried to limit access to him, and people who caused others to sin.